0elo/CTCI-for-Python3/README.md

 ### Contributing

 Feel free to add to the chaos.
-Please only provide alternate solutions to problems that have already been solved (I want to do it first!).
+Please only provide alternate solutions to problems that have already been solved (I want to do them first!).